anupamx47/acp_double_logging/README.md

 **FMC ACP Double logging detection and mitigation script**

-A python based script to generate report if there are double logging on FMC ACP (logging at begining and end), having rule action "Allow" or "Trust"
+A python based script to generate report if there are double logging on FMC ACP (logging at beginning and end), having rule action "Allow" or "Trust"

 The usage is as below.